-To answer the above questions, we launched our two-step research.
+To answer the above questions, we launched our two-step research in 2007.
 Kamakura and Wedel noted the problem of lengthy questionnaires, typical of lifestyle research.
 They suggest using the method of tailored interviewing as a solution (Kamakura-Wedel 1995).
 Therefore, in the first step we gather information through in-depth interviews on everyday activities and consumption of people belonging to a lifestyle group.

-In the second step, using the findings of the qualitative phase, we conducted regionally representative research to identify the quantitative ratios of the correlations discovered.
+In the second step, using the findings of the qualitative phase, at the year of 2008 we conducted regionally representative research (with control sample from the capital) to identify the quantitative ratios of the correlations discovered.